 It’s very important for you to be able to learn to do this on your own instead of always waiting for your next check up.
 Your gynaecologist can actually teach you how to perform a breast self-exam easily.

 Depending on how often you are having sex and with how many partners, your gynae can help you figure out how often you need to get tested and why it is equally important for your partner to get tested.

 All of us, women, have a certain distinct smell.
 There are several reasons that determine this odour - our hormones, hygiene and even the food we eat.
 Your gynae will be able to tell you if what you’ve been smelling is just your normal odour or the sign of an infection.

 Vaginal discharge is normal.
 Especially the clear or white kind is not something that you should concern yourself.
 However, your gynae can explain in detail the different kinds of vaginal discharge, why they differ and which ones are a cause of concern.

 There are tonnes of birth control options available in this day and age.
-From pills, shots, sponges, vaginal rings, patches, and of course, condoms - the choices are endless.
+From periods delay tablets, shots, sponges, vaginal rings, patches, and of course, condoms - the choices are endless.
 But which one is the right option for you?
 Only your gynae can help you with proper pros and cons of each of them.